Skip to main content

 For romance we have a distant relative of Plantagenet, Adelaide Palliser, who is being courted by Gerald Maule.
 Both are keen members of the hunting fraternity, and Gerald is in the lazy and needs to get a job mould.

-The political background seems to be the de-establishment of the Church of England, a potential Liberal policy which the opportunist Tories appear to have nicked, while for Lord Chiltern the main issue appears to be the Pallisers not looking after their foxes as they should which is spoiling his hunting.
+The political background seems to be the disestablishment of the Church of England, a potential Liberal policy which the opportunist Tories appear to have nicked, while for Lord Chiltern the main issue appears to be the Pallisers not looking after their foxes as they should which is spoiling his hunting.

 The mood of the book is set by Phineas' exploit out riding to hounds, where unlike his heroic exploits on Bonebreaker he finds his horse won't jump a ditch and having to return home with his tail between his legs.
 He also has a particularly unpleasant trip to visit Kennedy at Loughlinter, which gives Trollope chance to roll out all the mean old Scotsman tropes to describe the state of Kennedy's mind.